etherinsight/nft-marketplace/README.md

 npx hardhat node

 ```
-Set your browser's metamask to localhost and Import one of the accounts private keys as listed.
+Set your browser's metamask to localhost and Import an account using a private key listed.
 In a seperate terminal run the next two commands.
 The hardhat node must be running when you run the deploy script.